-My previous posts highlights some factors one should consider while evaluating a CMS.
+My previous posts highlight some factors one should consider while evaluating a CMS.
 In this post, I’ll talk about some more key factors such as security and so on.

 Your portal is likely to be home to a lot of sensitive data and needs to be protected from malicious attacks.
 This is why you should check how promptly the creator of your CMS updates the software offering fixes to the vulnerabilities discovered so far.
 Also, you should make yourselves aware about the open vulnerabilities (if any) before you make your decision.

-In addition, your CMS should support SSL encryption for connections from the browsers and should also, not store the sensitive text (such as passwords, contact details etc.) in plain text.
+In addition, your CMS should support SSL encryption for connections from the browsers and should also, not store sensitive text (such as passwords, contact details, etc.) in plain text.

-Stay tuned, as I’ll be highlighting CMS ability to monetize and other factors in my next post.
+Stay tuned, as I’ll be highlighting CMS's ability to monetize and other factors in my next post.